LocalOrbit/localorbit/README.md

 Run `rake db:dump:staging`

+**WARNING: This will replace EVERYTHING in your development db with what is currently on staging**

 ### Load production data into development or staging

 Below is a quick overview, for more granular tasks see [production-copy.rake](lib/tasks/production-copy.rake).